ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 In this case - you need to provide desired http methods to worker.
 Let's see an example -

 ```
-import { Controller, worker,textResult,HTTP_METHOD } from "fortjs";
+import { Controller, Worker,textResult,HTTP_METHOD } from "fortjs";

 export class UserController extends Controller {
-    @worker([HTTP_METHOD.POST]) // This method will be only hit when any of the http method specified in worker will match.
+    @Worker([HTTP_METHOD.POST]) // This method will be only hit when any of the http method specified in worker will match.
     async add () {
        return textResult("add is called");
     }